Greenleaf, Wisconsin

-Greenleaf is an unincorporated census-designated place in Brown County, Wisconsin, United States, in the town of Wrightstown.
+Greenleaf is a village in Brown County, Wisconsin, United States, in the town of Wrightstown.

 History

 As of the 2010 census it had a population of 607.
 Greenleaf was named for Emery B. Greenleaf, the general manager of the Milwaukee & Northern railroad at the time the Greenleaf post office was established in 1873.

 Incorporation as a Village

 In 2020, 800 residents of the community petitioned the state of Wisconsin to become a village.
 The Wisconsin Incorporation Review Board denied the petition's "characteristics of the territory" requirement as the petition included 2 separate areas: one in the vicinity of a roundabout of state highways WIS 57 and Wisconsin Highway 96 and another isolated area to the east of the Niagara Escarpment.
 The second area is isolated from the first by the escarpment, a quarry and vacant lands.

 A revised proposal was approved on April 13, 2022.

 Geography

 It is located at the intersection of Wisconsin Highways 57/32 and 96.
 It uses ZIP code 54126.
 Greenleaf has an area of 1.042 mi2, all of it land.
 The community is part of the Green Bay Metropolitan Statistical Area.